- HOME

 Why should cartels be regulated?

 Cartels are referred to as a “cancer to the market economy” since they bring about serious harm to the economy without enhancing any efficiency.
 Cartels discourage businesses from developing new products and technologies, while forcing consumers to buy poor quality products at higher prices without any other choice.
-In addition, cartels adversely affect the national economy as they stifle technological innovation and hinder potential production capacity growth.
+In addition, cartels adversely affect the national economy as they stifle technological innovation and hinder potential production capacity growth. * Leading competition authorities (including the OECD) estimate that cartels cause a price increase of at least 10% in the market.

 Types of violation